xding78/Sharing/glossary_draft.rst

 ---

 **Bitcoin** |br|
-Capital ‘B’ in Bitcoin |br|
-refers to the Bitcoin network.
+Capital ‘B’ in Bitcoin refers to the Bitcoin network.

 **bitcoin** |br|
-Lowercase ‘b’ in bitcoin |br|
-refers to the token/cryptocurrency bitcoin.
+Lowercase ‘b’ in bitcoin refers to the token/cryptocurrency bitcoin.

 .. _Blockchain: